 Many wedding photos are taken in the doorways of old stone buildings, which define the partners as stepping out of the past.
 This underscores the evolutionary nature of the marriage ritual.
 The thresholds of old buildings combine a sense of a liminal moment with a sense of history.
-The time-lessness of the setting is a reminder that the extraordinary event of the wedding serves to reproduce the strength and permanence of social structure.
+The timelessness of the setting is a reminder that the extraordinary event of the wedding serves to reproduce the strength and permanence of social structure.
 In addition, the thresholds of secure institutions such as Parliament (Figure 7.6) and banks (Figure 7.7) lend social legitimacy to this ritual, just like a church does.
 The use of old, expensive-looking buildings as backdrops also expresses the luxurious value of the wedding.
+Doorways and lobbies of a building often have the most ornate detailing.
 The expansiveness of some threshold spaces, particularly Parliament House with its massive colonnade and staircase, also expresses luxury, lending a sense of grandeur and prominence to the wedding.